 Leather flat out cost more in upkeep and “runtime.”
 Consider also that the majority of leather holsters do not have any capability to change their position or mounting option and this might become a limiting factor when so many kydex holsters can at the minimum convert from IWB to OWB with little loss of performance.

 Lastly, leather’s absorbent nature means that water and sweat will have a much easier time wicking off your body and coming to rest against the pistol it carries.

 While not necessarily harmful, some guns and finishes are more vulnerable to corrosion than others (and for that matter some people have far more corrosive body compositions than others) and this can lead directly to rusting and additional preventative maintenance for your carry pistol.

 Determination: Is Leather Worth It?

 Leather done right is entirely serviceable, even excellent, as a holster-making material.
-It is entirely possible to obtain a leather holster that will serve you for years carrying your pistol to the gates of Hell and back via the scenic route with nary a hiccup.
+It is entirely possible to obtain a leather holster that will serve you for years carrying your pistol.
 It is the classic choice, but unfortunately has been deposed by kydex as the premier hardcore holster material.

 We know that as long as leather can last, it won’t last forever.
 Nothing does, but newer synthetic materials have lifespans so much longer than leather even enduring abuse that would make a fan of leather shriek with horror.